gold star for USAHOF

 22. Paul Thompson

-Paul Thompson would win a Stanley Cup with the New York Rangers in 1928 but he after he was traded to Chicago prior to the 1931-32 Season he would go on the best run of his playing career.
+Paul Thompson would win a Stanley Cup with the New York Rangers in 1928, but after he was traded to Chicago before the 1931-32 Season, he would go on the best run of his playing career.

-The Calgarian’s offensive skills slowly increased and he would find himself in the top ten in Points five straight seasons (1933-34 to 1937-38) with a high of second in 1935-36.
-That year he was a Second Team All Star and was the NHL leader in Power Play Goals.
-In the 1937/38 campaign he would have a career high 44 Points with a First Team All Star selection and was the runner-up in Hart Trophy voting.
-More importantly, Thompson would assist Chicago in winning the 1934 and 1938 Stanley Cup.
+The Calgarian’s offensive skills slowly increased, and he would find himself in the top ten in Points five straight seasons (1933-34 to 1937-38) with a high of second in 1935-36.
+That year, he was a Second Team All-Star and was the NHL leader in Power Play Goals.
+In the 1937/38 campaign, he would have a career high 44 Points with a First Team All-Star selection and was the runner-up in Hart Trophy voting.
+More importantly, Thompson would assist Chicago in winning the 1934 and 1938 Stanley Cups.

-After he retired as a player he would coach the Blackhawks for seven seasons after but he was not as successful a coach as he was a player sporting no Stanley Cups and a losing record.
+After retiring as a player, he coached the Blackhawks for seven seasons, but he was not as successful a coach as he was a player, sporting no Stanley Cups and a losing record.

 The Bullet Points